 Just completed a Masters in Sound Design.
 Besides patching in Max/MSP & Pd, I did C# scripting in Unity, Arduino, and poem data extraction in Python.
 Most confident with Python.
 As a habitual learner, I believe I have the awareness to be a good teacher.

-I am studying in Aalto University with Game Design and Production as my major.
-Currently I am also employed fulltime at Shipyard Games as a junior game programmer.
+I have a M.Sc.
+(Tech) from Aalto University in Game Design and Production.
+Currently I am employed fulltime at Wondershop as a lead game developer.
 In addition to game development I am interested in computer graphics and computer networks.